gradle/gradle/design-docs/done/component-metadata.md

 * Add a rule that forces a static component to changing and verify that the component is treated as changing (cf. the existing concept of changing dependency).
     * Verify that the `changing` flag defaults to `false`.
     * Verify that the component is treated as changing.
-    * When expired, HTTP requests are made to verify the component meta-data and artifacts have changed, and artifacts downloaded if they have changed.
+    * When expired, HTTP requests are made to verify the component metadata and artifacts have changed, and artifacts downloaded if they have changed.
 * Add a rule that forces a changing component to not changing and verify that the component is treated as static.
     * Verify that the `changing` flag defaults to `true`.
     * Verify that the component is treated as not changing.